 To learn more about how we can help your business, please contact us at +1-202-596-5682.

-About Elliott Alderman
+About Elliott Alderman:

-In private practice, Elliott has litigated copyright, trademark and related intellectual property disputes, provided registration and enforcement advice, prepared copyright and trademark applications, negotiated contracts involving entertainment, software licensing, the creation of websites and mobile applications, and technology issue; and performed intellectual property audits.
+For forty years, he has protected and enforced the intellectual property rights of businesses, creators and users.
+In private practice, Elliott has litigated copyright, trademark, and related intellectual property disputes, provided registration and enforcement advice, prepared copyright, and trademark applications, negotiated contracts involving entertainment, software licensing, the creation of websites and mobile applications, and technology issue; and performed intellectual property audits.
 Representative clients include several professional sports teams and large technology companies.

 Elliott also worked in the Office of the General Counsel at the U.S. Copyright Office, where he drafted policy decisions, rulemaking documents and legal memoranda on domestic and international copyright issues for the government and Congress, and represented the Office in litigation.